If you want the absolute sharpest knife to use in your kitchen, a Japanese knife is usually the best choice.

-Most forged, full-tang sets of the best Japanese kitchen knives are much more expensive, and many competitors don’t offer amenities like steak knives and shears with their sets.
+Most forged, full-tang sets of the best Japanese kitchen knives are much more expensive, and many competitors don’t offer extras like steak knives and shears with their sets.

-It’s possible to buy a nicer set of knives than the Ginsu block, but this isn’t to say that this Ginsu set is bad.
+It’s possible to buy a nicer set of knives than this Ginsu 12-piece block, but this isn’t to say that this set is bad.

 Best Japanese Steak Knives